MartinPankraz/AzureSAPODataReader/README.md

 ## Authentication considerations
 - This project leverages code based configuration with AAD leveraging "Microsoft.AspNetCore.Authentication" and "Microsoft.Identity.Web" library.
 - In order to speed up and stream line the handling of the different tokens required for SAP Principal Propagation we implemented a token cache.
 The MSAL built-in one stores the Azure AD related ones on first login but has no knowledge of the subsequent calls to SAP.
 For that the custom token cache comes into play.

-Moving this token aquisition call logic into APIM deprives you of the capability of caching the tokens due to the stateless nature of the setup.
+### Client-side vs. APIM caching for SAP Principal Propagation
+You can either do this with client-side caching from the [.NET code](Controllers/HomeController.cs) or leverage our [APIM policy](Templates/SAPPrincipalPropagationAndCachingPolicy.cshtml).
+We recommend the latter, because it solves SAP Principal Propagation for all clients and lifts the burden for each client to implement the multi-OAuth sequence of calls for the OAuth2SAMLBearerAssertion flow.

-## X-CSRF-Token handling
+### X-CSRF-Token handling
 SAP OData services are protected by CSRF tokens usually.
-- This project leverages code based configuration to inspect http calls for csrf tokens, inject as we go.
+- By default this project leverages a SAP specific [APIM policy](Templates/SAPPrincipalPropagationAndCachingPolicy.cshtml) to inspect http calls for csrf tokens.
+Inject as we go so to say.
-- Alternatively you could look into adding an APIM policy for "pre-flight" requests to handle the CSRF token for updates.
-Have a look at this [example](https://docs.microsoft.com/en-us/azure/api-management/policies/get-x-csrf-token-from-sap-gateway) for more details.
+- In case you are looking to use the client-side caching option, have a look at pre-flight logic implemented in [SAPTokenCacheContent.cs](SAPTokenCacheContent.cs) @ `getODataClientSettingsAsync`

+For further reading on csrf-token handling for SAP with APIM policy, have a look at this [example](https://docs.microsoft.com/en-us/azure/api-management/policies/get-x-csrf-token-from-sap-gateway).

 ## Thoughts on OData result chaching in APIM
 One of the strengths of distributed APIM solutions is the capability to cache seldomnly changing result sets and serve them from APIM directly instead of the backend.
 Regarding SAP Principal Propagation this is problematic, because user authorizations are no longer evaluated on the chaches results.
 You would need to add logic to the APIM layer to either request permissions from SAP before returning the cache or also cache the permissions for a limited time.
 This is aspect is not implemented in the provided app.